 So, it turns out that I can’t really provide for him the way I used to be able to.
 I can’t stimulate his mind the way the amazing staff do at pre-school, I can’t create educational activities and have them take over our day, I still have housework and errands to do plus I work from home.
 This little lad craved the stimulation he is used to having, he needed the socialisation from his peers and he just could not adjust to being at home with me 7 days a week with no set routine.

 Ok, so now I am making myself sound awful… I promise we did do fun things but he still wanted or, in fact, needed more, so what I am trying to get across is that I can no longer give him the hours of mental stimulation that he needs.
-Which leads me onto the title question, is it time to reduce the summer holidays?
+So, is it time to reduce the summer holidays?
 Maybe for some children, I am thinking yes.

 I have seen countless Facebook statuses from other parents stating that their kids are bored, that the siblings are fighting, that said parents are losing the will and that the strain has been far too much.
 Was it always like this?
 Unfortunately, I haven’t got my Mum around to ask.
 OR are children just so much more intelligent today that it is now time for things to change?